lasupernova/NCBI_metadata_creator/README.md

 # NCBI_metadata_creator<br><br>

-Creator for use with Nextstrain
+Creates a metadata file to be used with Nextstrain